Royal Albert Hall: 2000s

+2010s

 During the first half of 2011, changes were made to the backstage areas to relocate and increase the size of crew catering areas under the South Steps away from the stage and create additional dressing rooms nearer to the stage.

 From January to May 2013, the Box Office area at Door 12 underwent further modernisation to include a new Café Bar on the ground floor, a new Box Office with shop counters and additional toilets.
 The design and construction were carried out by contractor 8Build.
 Upon opening it was renamed 'The Zvi and Ofra Meitar Porch and Foyer.' owing to a large donation from the couple.

 In Autumn 2013, work began on replacing the Victorian steam heating system over three years and improving cooling across the building.
 This work followed the summer Proms season during which temperatures were unusually high.
-Further heatwaves in 2018 and 2019 led to a rebuild of the Rausing Circle level with air-cooling ventilation installed, significantly decreasing heat there during hot weather.
+Further heatwaves led to a rebuild of the Rausing Circle level in 2021 with air-cooling ventilation installed, significantly decreasing heat there during hot weather.

-In 2017 work began on a two-story 1000 m2 basement extension for use as backstage and archival space to the south-west quadrant of the building.
-The project is nicknamed the "Great Excavation", in reference to the Great Exhibition of 1851, and was planned to be complete for the Halls 150th anniversary in 2021.
+In 2017, work began on a two-story 1000 m2 basement extension for use as backstage and archival space to the south-west quadrant of the building.
+The project is nicknamed the "Great Excavation", in reference to the Great Exhibition of 1851.
+A new archive space opened in the extension on 12 October 2023.

-In 2018 a Walk of Fame was unveiled at the Hall, with the first eleven recipients of a star including the Suffragettes (who held meetings at the Hall), Winston Churchill and Albert Einstein (both of whom delivered speeches here), Muhammad Ali (who had exhibition events at a venue he dubbed a 'helluva hall'), and Eric Clapton (who has played the venue over 200 times), among others, who were viewed as "key players" in the building's history.
+In 2018, a Walk of Fame was unveiled at the hall, with the first eleven recipients of a star including the Suffragettes (who held meetings at the hall), Winston Churchill and Albert Einstein (both of whom delivered speeches here), Muhammad Ali (who had exhibition events at a venue he dubbed a 'helluva hall'), and Eric Clapton (who has played the venue over 200 times), among others, who were viewed as "key players" in the building's history.

+2020s

-Due to the COVID-19 pandemic, restrictions meant the Hall was closed in March 2020 for the first time since the Second World War.
-During winter 2020 it reopened for three socially distanced performances but was then closed for a second period, finally reopening to full capacity in July 2021.
+Due to the COVID-19 pandemic, restrictions meant the hall was closed on 17 March 2020 for the longest time since the Second World War.
+In December 2020, it reopened for three socially distanced performances but was then closed for a second period, finally reopening to full capacity on 19 July 2021.

+On 11 November 2023, before the Festival of Remembrance, King Charles III and Queen Camilla unveiled two bronze statues of Queen Elizabeth II and Prince Philip, Duke of Edinburgh, as part of the hall's 150th anniversary.